 - professional legal services provided by a lawyer in a professional capacity relating to insurance claims handling and settling;

-- claims handling and settling services provided to a person under an arrangement between an AFSL holder and the issuer of the insurance product prescribed by regulation.
+- claims handling and settling services provided to a person under an arrangement between an AFSL holder and the issuer of the insurance product prescribed by regulation; and

 Claims handling and settling services were previously excluded from the definition of a “financial service” under Chapter 7 of the Corporations Act.
 The exclusion was removed in response to the final report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.